This post may contain affiliate links.

 Notes

-A heavy duty spatula or burger smasher is ideal for making smash burgers.
-It’s important to use fatty ground beef (80/20 or 85/12) for a few reasons.
+It’s important to use fatty ground beef (80/20 is ideal).
 One, it makes for juicy, flavorful burgers.
 And two, the fat of the meat acts as a lubricant to keep it from sticking to the spatula or burger smasher.

 If you experience issues with the meat sticking to the burger smasher, instead of pulling the smasher or spatula straight up off the meat, gently slide the smasher off the meat after smashing.